-The U-shaped characterizes U-shank edges cut out at the top of their shank.
+The U-shaped characterizes U-shank the edges cut out at the top of their shank.
 This older jigsaw machines must have a hole in the shank just below the U-shaped cut-out.

 Share this Image On Your Site

 HSC blades are inexpensive, allowing you to buy in bulk for your household or other DIY purposes.
-However, HSC blades are less durable than HSS.
+However, HSC blades are also less durable than HSS.
 Because of the absence of chromium, the jigsaw made with HSC has poor rust resistance ability.

-Bi-metal: From the name bi-metal, you may guess that two types of metals are used in this jigsaw blade.
+From the name bi-metal, you may guess that two types of metals are used in this jigsaw blade.
 Yes, you are right.
 Both carbon steel and high-speed steel teeth are used to develop the blade, allowing you to enjoy the advantages of both types of metal blades.

-What is TPI of Jigsaw blades?
+What is teeth per inch (TPI) of Jigsaw blades?